kevikoech/blender_addon_tutorial/readme.rst

 addon that allows it to integrate with Blender, such functionality is just provided by the ``bpy`` module for any script to access.

-So an addon is just a way to encapsulate a python module in a way a user can easily utilize.
+So an addon is just a way to encapsulate a Python module in a way a user can easily utilize.

 .. note::

-   (JN: FIXUP) Running this script within the text editor won't print anything, to see the output it must be installed through the user preferences.
+   Running this script within the text editor won't print anything, to see the output it must be installed through the user preferences.
    Messages will be printed when enabling and disabling.
-   (JN: NOTE) I DONT THINK ITS WORTH GETTING THE USER TO INSTALL THIS ADDON, IF YOU THINK ITS IS (COULD BE AN OK EXERCISE I GUESS), THEN THE INSTALLATION SECTION MUST BE INCLUDED EARLIER.

 Your First Addon